Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

       "name": "What is the Enneagram and its significance in understanding human behavior?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "The Enneagram is a framework that refracts the complexity of human behaviors and personal growth into understandable patterns, tracing its roots back to philosophical and psychological concepts.
-It maps the intersections between its intelligence centers and influential constructs of the psyche by Freud, as well as Plato's blueprint of the human soul."
+It maps the intersections between its intelligence centers and influential constructs of the psyche by Freud and Plato's blueprint of the human soul."
       }
     },
     {